return to Natural Dog Health Remedies

 Some people also have reported success in switching over to a raw diet cold-turkey.
 No fast, no gradual transition.
 Just throw away the kibble and start the raw diet from day one.

-No matter which way you use to switch over to a raw diet, it is advisable to do the following:
+No matter which way you use to switch over to a raw diet for dogs, it is advisable to do the following:

 • Keep a diary of raw meals fed to your dog (at least at the beginning), so that you can see which foods your dog likes and dislikes, and which foods cause allergies or digestive problems such as diarrhea or gas.

-• Before making the switch, ask a holistic vet to give your dog a physical check-up, and consult the vet about raw diet for dogs.
+• Before making the switch, ask a holistic vet to give your dog a physical check-up, and consult the vet about the best way to feed raw foods to your dog.

 • To help ease the transition, consider using some herbs that can cleanse the body and rebuild tissue.
 Some safe herbs that are helpful in this regard are alfalfa and burdock.
 You can sprinkle about one to three teaspoons of dried alfalfa onto your dog's food every day, or if you can get fresh burdock roots, chop up some roots and add them to your dog's food.